-- 1. Add ?debug to the URL and refresh the browser page. - 2.
-Click Database Toolbox in the left menu to open it in a new tab. - 3.
+- 1. Enter debug mode by adding? debug to the URL and refreshing the page in your browser. - 2.
+Click Database Toolbox in the left menu.
+The Database Toolbox opens in a new tab. - 3.
 Click Form Definitions in the left menu. - 4.
 Click the + icon at the right end of the form definition section that you want to add a sub-element to. - 5.
 In the "Add item to Section" dialog, use the Type pulldown to select the type of element (Section, Property, Relationship, or Component) that you want to add. - 6.
 Click Add. - 7.
 Complete the following in the "Create new <element type> to Section" dialog. - a.
 Use the Name pulldown to select the value to be used for the property name. - b.
 Enter a tooltip in the Tooltip field to explain the new element. - c.
 Use the checkboxes to select if the new sub-element is - Always read-only - Hidden on Create - Has a hidden Label - 8.
 Click Add New <element type> to add the property.